gonzales-node/wardenprotocol/docs/developer-docs/docs/learn/glossary.md

 A Trigger is an event listener that watches for a data update starting a [Workflow](#workflow).
 There are two types of Triggers:

-- **On-chain Trigger:** It can listen to such events as changes in a price feed from an oracle.
+- **On-chain Trigger**: It can listen to such events as changes in a price feed from an [oracle](#oracle-service).

-- **Off-chain Trigger:** It can track messages in Slack, updates in a Google spreadsheet, etc. You can implement off-chain Triggers through webhooks and API calls.
+- **Off-chain Trigger**: It can track messages in Slack, updates in a Google spreadsheet, etc. You can implement off-chain Triggers through webhooks and API calls.

 *This is a new feature that is coming soon.*